hsauro/hsauro/README.md

 - Professor of Bioengineering at the University of Washington, Seattle, USA
 - I teach Control theory, Advanced Control Theory (with Joe Hellerstein), and Computational Systems Biology (with Joe Hellerstein)
 - Author of the software: [libRoadrunner](https://github.com/sys-bio/roadrunner), [Tellurium](https://github.com/sys-bio/tellurium), [PathwayDesigner](https://github.com/hsauro/PathwayDesigner), SCAMP, etc
-- Author of books on systems biology, linear algebra, enzyme kinetics, writing interpreters, Euclid: A Pocket Book, Introduction to Rust, and Basic Algebra for High School
+- Author of books on systems biology, linear algebra, metabolic control theory, enzyme kinetics, writing interpreters, Euclid: A Pocket Book, Introduction to Rust, and Basic Algebra for High School

 Link to other pages I have: